devdeliw/website/content/posts/nasa_derive_3.md

 \end{cases}
 $$

-The first $|s, m\rangle$ states represent the two electron's in their coupled basis.
+The first $|s, m\rangle$ states represent the two electrons in their coupled basis.
 The second $|\pm\frac{1}{2}\rangle_1 \otimes |\pm \frac{1}{2}\rangle_2$ states represent the two nuclei in their Zeeman basis.